 Install Kodi on Smart TV: Samsung TVs

 Smart TVs made by Samsung are powered by two operating systems.
-These are the company’s own Tizen as well as Google’s Android.
+These are the company’s own Tizen as well as Google’s Android TV.
 Only one group of these TVs are capable of running Kodi natively.

 Install Kodi on Smart TV: Sony TVs

-Unlike other manufacturers, Sony is one of the companies that fully embraced Android.
+Unlike other manufacturers, Sony is one of the companies with the full appreciation of Android TV.
 This is why you can find Google’s mobile operating system on Sony’s smartphones, tablets, and even smart TVs.

-If you’re a proud Sony-made smart TV, there are different ways to use Kodi on your large-screen TV:
+If you’re a proud Sony smart TV owner, there are different ways to use Kodi on your large-screen TV:

 - Google Play Store: The easiest method to install Kodi on smart TV models made by Sony is via Google’s application store.
 Launch this application, look for Kodi using the search tool and download the application.
 You will be able to run it natively, without any restrictions.

-- Screen Sharing: Android comes with its own screen sharing feature called Google Cast.
+- Screen Sharing: Android comes with its own screen sharing feature called Google Cast (or Chromecast).
 This includes downloading Kodi to your Android phone or tablet and sharing its screen with your TV.
 If you’re interested in this feature, scroll to the last part of this article where you can learn about screen sharing in depth.